By Ralph Welborn

 We face a paradox within Public Health.
 We’re fantastic at insight, or surveillance, of outbreaks and rapid response.
 Look no further than the global public community’s accomplishment around Ebola and Zika a few years back, and Cholera and Diabetes in an ongoing manner.
 Sure, it took time to mobilize to scale for each of them.
 And, for all of them, many challenges were faced and lessons are still being learned.
 However, the point is that the global community responded.
+Companies now provide critical information for tourists to have a safe trip to foreign countries.
+As countries combat their outbreaks effectively and public health information is available the tourism industry can continue to prosper.

 Yet we’re not as good at building enduring systemic impact in the environments that required the mobilization.
 Again, look no further than the examples cited.
 We respond, then move on to the next significant health challenge — or “shiny object” as someone once put it — tackling the first hard problem, which is the response, but not the second, which is building local capabilities to lessen the likelihood of it occurring again.